-Keywords: Vegetable production, vegetables, cultivated species, Sarh, Chad.
+Keywords: Vegetable production, vegetables, cultivated species, Sarh, Chad

 1. INTRODUCTION

 Globally, the urban population is growing fast.
 According to the United Nations, the number of urban dwellers will rise from 3.6 billion in 2011 to 6.3 billion in 2050 (De Filipe et al, 2015).
 In Sub-Saharan Africa, the urban population has been growing very rapidly in recent years (Massounga et al, 2025).
 Africa's urbanization rate will reach 50% by 2035, and 60% to 70% by 2050; that's around 1.2 billion urban dwellers (Batel, 2015).
 Africa is therefore at the heart of accelerated urbanization.
 For most African countries, this urbanization took off immediately after independence (Arnaud et al, 1998).
 It is taking place in a diversified way, as it is not limited to the expansion of a single city, but several, within the same country (Fall and Coulibaly, 2016).
 The rapid growth of urban populations raises the question of food supply in cities (Olanrewaju et al., 2004).